 Diedra stole a guilty look at her belly, then answered flatly, "Not by choice.
 But, I don't want to get rid of the baby, I just need a place to live and a job.
 The Amazons taught me that I always had to take responsibility for myself, no matter what happened.
 That responsibility extends to my unborn child, whom I hope is a girl."
 She stopped, then added defiantly, "Is that a problem?"

 Rebecka smiled and answered, "No, it is not.
 You are in luck, I was a midwife before I came here.
-If this works out, you may move into my spare room that my last clerk left when she married.
-Now, let's see what you know about the care and selling of produce."
+If this works out, you may move into my spare room.
+Now, let me introduce you to the wonderful world of produce."

 During the night, she woke up screaming, "Get away!
 Get away!
 I don't want to be your brood mare!"
 Rebecka came running into the room, hair streaming behind her.
-Without a word, she sat on the edge of the bed and pulled the screaming woman into her arms, rocking her until she completely woke up.
-Diedra was still trembling, but refusing to cry, as she reluctantly pulled out of Rebecka's arms.
-"Sorry, I had a bad dream."
+Without a word, she sat on the edge of the bed and pulled the screaming woman into her arms, rocking her until Diedra completely woke up.
+The pregnant woman was still trembling, but refusing to cry, as she reluctantly pulled out of Rebecka's arms.
+"Sorry I woke you, I had a bad dream.
+You don't have to stay with me," she said, cheeks stained with the shame of waking her friend.

 Diedra stared at her hands for a long moment, then finally looked up at Rebecaka.
 "I was with my unit in the thick of battle.
 The enemy managed to drive a wedge of men into our unit, scattering us.
 I was wounded and taken prisoner.
-The soldier who took me away treated me well, cleaning my wound daily.
-Then, he had his wife bathe me when my wound healed.
-When I was bathed, he came in and ..."
+The soldier who took me away treated me for my wounds, but as soon as I started healing, he and his wife would..."
 She swallowed hard, unable to continue.

 Rebecka reached out and took her hands, saying, "What did he do, dear?"

 The next morning dawned bright and beautiful, greeted by cries of "Happy Solstice!"
 Diedra woke up, dazed for a moment, wondering if Rebecka had really comforted her in the night.
 She decided that it was true when she saw Rebecka slumping in her chair, asleep.
 She ran out to the outhouse, then went to the kitchen to start breakfast.
 When Rebecka appeared, rubbing the sleep out of her eyes, Diedra exclaimed, "Happy Solstice, Rebecka!"
 She was rewarded with a smile and a hug.
-"Happy Solstice to you too, Diedra.
+"Happy Solstice to you too, Diedra, this is quite a treat.
 Breakfast smells good, is it ready?"

 "Probably.
-You are eating well and exercising well, so chances are that the baby is fine."
+You are eating well and exercising well, so chances are that the baby is fine," the older woman said.

 Diedra ate in silence for a moment, then asked, "The midwives in the Amazon village claimed that they could hear the baby's heartbeat by listening to the mother's belly.
 Is that true?"